AIgineerAB/duckdb_sql_analytics_course/exercises/exercise_0.md

 &nbsp; a) Create a database file called `hemnet.duckdb` and ingest the data from the csv file into your database.

-&nbsp; b) Make a wildcard selection to checkout the data
+&nbsp; b) Make a wildcard selection to checkout the data (use the asterisk symbol)

 &nbsp; c) Find out how many rows there are in the table